Skip to Content

 Good to know: In the high season, shorter tours (4-6 hours) have several departure times daily, including around noon after the Alaska Railroad train passengers arrive in town.
 In the meantime, full-day tours (7.5-8.5 hours) start earlier in the morning and are perfect for those who are staying in Seward for a few days and can dedicate an entire day to the Kenai Fjords excursion.

-Season: Kenai Fjords cruises run between May and September.
-The 4-hour tours are normally also available in early October.
+Season: The majority of Kenai Fjords cruises run between May and September.
+The 4-hour tours are also available in March, April, and early October.
+I was in Alaska in September and did the 6-hour cruise in the middle of the month.

-In addition to boat trips, you can also explore Kenai Fjords National Park by kayak – see below!
+In addition to boat trips, you can also explore Kenai Fjords National Park by kayak – see further below.

 Tidal Glacier in Kenai Fjords National Park in Alaska